flexcompute-readthedocs/flow360-helpcenter/docs/04.top-bar/01.project-tree/README.md

    - Requires the workflow to include surface and volume mesh generation

 2. **Mesh-First Approach**:
-   - Starts directly with a volume mesh
+   - Starts directly with a surface or volume mesh
-   - Meshing settings are unavailable
+   - Meshing settings are available only when starting from a surface mesh

 ### 📊 Workflow Hierarchy